This post may contain affiliate links. Read my full disclosure policy.

 WHY THIS RECIPE WORKS:

-What I love about this Fresh Salsa Verde recipe, besides the incredible flavor is that it is fast and easy.
+This Fresh Salsa Verde recipe, is not only fresh and flavorful is, it is fast, easy and healthy!
 It only takes 10 minutes to make and has a short list of ingredients.
 Just put everything in a food processor and pulse.
 You can add extra chilies and make it spicy or keep it mild.
 Up to you.

 What Do Tomatillos Taste Like?